Introduction to a master’s in curriculum and instruction

 Doctorate in higher education

-A higher education program at the doctorate level will examine ideas and issues that surround the higher education system such as affordability, college access, race, gender, inclusion policies, and international education.
+A doctorate in higher education program will examine ideas and issues that surround the higher education system such as affordability, college access, race, gender, inclusion policies, and international education.
 In addition, this program can focus on the influence of policies and government on higher education institutions.